 Parents or guardians of a pupil have the right to excuse their child from all or part of comprehensive sexual health education, HIV prevention education, and assessments related to that education through a passive consent ("opt out") process.
-In order to excuse your child, the request must be made in writing to the school district [EC 51938].
+A request to excuse your child must be made in writing to the school district.
+[EC 51938].
 You are hereby notified that: